hackclub/hackclub/workshops/personal_website/README.md

 ![dinosaur reading a book and text describing it below](https://cloud-1lgnmk5nw-hack-club-bot.vercel.app/2no_css.png)

-Remember, you need to **Run** your program every time you want to see your updated website.
+Remember, you need to **save** your program every time you want to see your updated website.

 Though our website has some text on it and exists on the _internet_, we're not done.
 Our webpage is fully functional, but needs a little help in the look-and-feel department.
 Fret not.
 CSS will allow you to manipulate the styling of your page in all your needs.